Professor and Head of the Department and Chair: School of Information Technology (SIT)

 Short Curriculum Vitae

 Prof Ina Fourie joined the Department in July 2001 as an Associate Professor.
-In January 2010 she was promoted to Full Professor and became Head of the Department in 2020.
+In January 2010 she was promoted to Full Professor and became Head of the Department in 2020, and has been appointed as Chair for The School of Information Technology from January 2022.
+She is an elected officer at the EU Chapter of iSchools 2022-2023, for the Research and Supervision Section.
+She is also the Chair for the Exxaro Chair in Extended Reality (XR) Technology.

 She started her lecturing career at the University of South Africa (Unisa) in 1988 where she was respectively a junior lecturer, lecturer and later senior lecturer.
 At Unisa she taught various aspects of information organisation and retrieval including indexing, abstracting, thesaurus construction, online searching and developing personal databases.
 Here she gained extensive experience in distance education and teaching adult learners who were mostly employed fulltime.
 She started her career as a librarian and later senior librarian at the Atomic Energy Corporation of South Africa.